Course Information

 Office Hours:

-Message me in Remind or via text message with any questions at any time (phone always muted), even nights and weekends, though I respond faster through the day and through the week.
-If we need to talk over the phone or Zoom web conferencing, we can.
-Just tell me some good times to reach you. |
+Always Please message me in Remind or via text message with any homework questions.
+If we need to talk over the phone or Zoom web conferencing, please let me know some good times to reach you.

 Assessment and Grading